 Advising and Counseling

 Whether you’re seeking a degree, a certificate, transferring to FVCC or preparing to transfer to another institution, FVCC advisors will guide you through registration, offer new-student orientation and make sure you’re prepared for graduation and/or to transfer to a four-year institution.
-Our advising staff, located in the Learning Center, assists any student seeking career or academic advising, and our Mental Health Counselor offers free, confidential counseling appointments.
-Call the Learning Center for an appointment: (406) 756-3880.
+Our advising staff, located in the Student Support Center, assists any student seeking career or academic advising, and our Mental Health Counselor offers free, confidential counseling appointments.
+Call the Student Support Center for an appointment: (406) 756-3880.

 Scholarships and Financial Aid